crusher-dev/documentation/docs/reference/configuration.md

 description: Server configuration keys reference documentation.
 ---

-QuestDB's configuration can be set either:
+Crusher's configuration can be set either:

 - In the `server.conf` configuration file available in the [root directory](/docs/concept/root-directory-structure)